MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/focus-mode.md

 Focus Mode replaces the main row of tabs with an **Activity Bar**, which is a compact toolbar with distinctive icons.
 The **Activity Bar** makes it possible to pin, rearrange, and open your favorite tools, for quick access.
 The **Activity Bar** also provides access to user settings, help, and other features.

-Focus Mode also provides a **Quick View** list, to open a second tool alongside the tool that's already selected in the **Activity Bar**.
+Focus Mode also provides a **Quick View** toolbar, to open a second tool alongside the tool that's already selected in the **Activity Bar**.

 ![DevTools undocked in its own window, in Focus Mode](./focus-mode-images/focus-mode.png)